yuval130402/movieLibrary/README.md

 # movieLibrary
-A Movie Library website using https://www.themoviedb.org/
+A Movie Library website using https://www.themoviedb.org API.

 Built using react, typescript, redux, react-bootstrap, vite, and more.